PostHog/posthog.com/contents/newsletter/choosing-technologies.md

 - **Flexibility:** Because we plan to ship many products beyond what we have today, we need technologies that are interoperable and can be easily adapted to new use cases.

 You'll notice that some of these are business factors and others are technical.
 Many engineering teams would purely focus on the technical factors and rely on product or procurement teams to help evaluate business factors.
-Our team of [product engineers](/blog/what-is-a-product-engineer) are able to move faster by having the broader business context.
+Our team of [product engineers](/blog/what-is-a-product-engineer) are able to move faster by knowing the broader business context.

-## We make a decisions asynchronously
+## We make decisions asynchronously

 Although individuals are empowered to test and evaluate new technologies, decisions affecting multiple teams are made through a **request for comments** (RFC).
 These help us get buy-in, gather feedback on a decision, and stay transparent.
 The process of writing them also forces our teams to clearly articulate their thoughts in a structured way.